 - 1 can (15 ounces) no salt added black beans, rinsed and drained

 - 1-1/2 tablespoons pepitas (roasted pumpkin seeds), chopped

 - 1-1/2 teaspoons minced fresh oregano

 - Chopped fresh parsley, for garnish

-- In medium bowl, use potato masher to mash and stir together beans, egg, breadcrumbs, pumpkin seeds, oregano, salt and pepper.
+- In medium bowl, use potato masher to mash and stir together beans, egg, breadcrumbs, pepitas, oregano, salt and pepper.
 Form mixture into 10 golf ball-sized balls.

 - Heat large nonstick skillet over medium heat.
 Spray skillet with nonstick spray.
 Transfer meatballs to skillet; cook 6 to 8 minutes or until browned on all sides and warmed through, turning occasionally.